yuriescl/runoverssh/README.md

-                               the default COMMAND argument -r, --hostsfile FILE       Read the list of hosts from a file (one host per line), disables the default HOSTS argument -a, --args                 Arguments (in a single string) to be passed to the script file.
+                               the default COMMAND argument -r, --hostsfile FILE       Read the list of hosts from a file (one host per line), disables the default HOSTS argument -a, --args ARGS            Arguments (in a single string) to be passed to the script file.
    -q, --quiet                Disable all screen output, except for password
                                prompts.
 If logfile is set, output is written there
-   -v, --verbose              Print verbose messages --shell                    Remote shell to be used.
+   -v, --verbose              Print verbose messages --shell SHELL              Remote shell to be used.
 Supported values:
                                sh, bash
                               default: bash
    --shellflags FLAGS         Remote shell flags